 On the other hand, in this case, you will have to plan your trip a little more than usual.

 Many restaurants, hotels, and major historical attractions do not allow access to animals, so finding those that do (and sometimes it is not so easy), will become crucial.

 But not everything will be so complicated: nowadays there are many hotels where the protagonists are the dogs, having been created for them (and not so much for the owners).
 In any of these hotels, you will be able to stay in a very comfortable way.

 How can I transport my pet to Spain?

-Let’s see what the requirements that you must meet to enter Spain with your pet, taking into consideration all the relevant immigration laws.
+Let’s see the requirements that you must meet to enter Spain with your pet, taking into consideration all the relevant immigration laws.

 What requirements must your pet meet in order to enter the European Union without any problem?

 Firstly, it must have an ISO chip, which ideally complies with regulation 11784/11785.